What is Endometriosis?

 Your immune system is responsible for identifying and removing this foreign tissue.
 Acupuncture helps to stimulate immune system activity in your abdomen.
 This enhances the clean-up of this endo tissue.

 Your diet either improves or inhibits your immune system.
 We optimize your diet to help your immune system work better.
-Immune-boosting herbs also help you to get rid of this abnormal tissue.
+Immune-boosting herbs can also help you eliminate this abnormal tissue.

 Pain Relief

 Acupuncture works amazingly well to relieve pain.
-Research proves it to be effective to help this type of pain.
+Research proves it is effective for this type of pain.

 Liver Detoxification

-It’s your liver’s job (among about 200 others) to detoxify chemicals, toxins, and excess hormones.
+It’s your liver’s job (among 200 others) to detoxify chemicals, toxins, and excess hormones.
 This prepares them for elimination.
-Only once these substances are fully processed by your liver are they removed from your body.
+Only once your liver fully processes these substances are they removed from your body.
 If your liver is overwhelmed or undernourished, these toxins build up in your system.
 Many natural substances aid liver detoxification.
-For example, vitamin B6, vitamin B12, magnesium, glucarate, I3C and 5MTHF help your liver remove estrogen.
+For example, vitamins B6 and B12, magnesium, glucarate, I3C, and 5MTHF help your liver remove estrogen.

 Intestinal Health

-Once toxins are processed by your liver they get excreted through your bowels.
+Once your liver processes toxins, they get excreted through your bowels.
 Antibiotics or unhealthy diets lead to an unhealthy digestive tract.
-These cause the overgrowth of unhealthy bacteria or yeast.
-An enzyme (known as beta-glucuronidase) from certain bacteria, allows these toxins to get recycled rather than removed.
+These cause the overgrowth of harmful bacteria or yeast.
+An enzyme (beta-glucuronidase) from certain bacteria allows these toxins to be recycled rather than removed.
 Gut cleanse kits often do little to correct intestinal bacteria and improve intestinal health.
-Most only stimulate bowel movements with laxative herbs and/or fiber supplements.
+Most only stimulate bowel movements with laxative herbs and/or fibre supplements.
 Correcting your gut bacteria requires a generally healthy lifestyle and:

-• taking something to kill off the bad bugs
+- taking something to kill off the nasty bugs

 Benefits of Natural Treatment for Endometriosis